DV

 What is the difference between DGRO and DIVO?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a basket approach.
-They are issued by BlackRock and Amplify ETFs respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach.
+They are issued by iShares and Amplify ETFs respectively.

 Can I hold both DGRO and DIVO?